 What kind of bread is best for French toast?

-Any type of bread can be used to make French toast, but thick, crusty varieties like Challah, Brioche, or croissants work best.
+You can use any type of bread to make French toast.
+However, thick, crusty varieties like Challah, Brioche, croissants, French bread, or sourdough bread work best.

 Yes!
 Feel free to use whatever fruit you like best.
 Apples, strawberries, raspberries, and blackberries all work great.